nickosfra/Image-CLEF-Medical-Caption-2019/README.md

 - building a neural network that learns from the individual components/characteristics from which captions are composed
 - classifying the images of a dataset - containing random radiology images - to a concept

-The analysis can be found [here](https://github.com/nickosfra/Image-CLEF-Medical-Caption-2019/blob/master/ImageCLEF_Medical_Caption_2019-Classification.ipynb).
+The classification task can be found [here](https://github.com/nickosfra/Image-CLEF-Medical-Caption-2019/blob/master/ImageCLEF_Medical_Caption_2019-Classification.ipynb).

 ## Dataset